BonkMasterMord/CPE-487/README.md

    The left paddle moves based on keypad input (selected keys cause it to move up or down), and the right paddle is controlled by `btnl` (move up) and `btnr` (move down).

 3. **Scoring a Point:**
-   If the ball passes entirely off one side of the screen, the opposite player scores a point.
-The respective score increments by one digit (in hex) on the seven-segment display.
+   If you sucessfully hit the ball with the bat you gain a point, The respective score increments by one digit (in hex) on the seven-segment display.

 4. **Continuing the Game:**
    After a point is scored, press `btn0` again to serve the ball and continue the game.